Lrthayer/SorterStrategy/README.md

 Sorter Strategy
-this is a c++ stratedy pattern for popular sorting algorithms.
+this is a c++ strategy pattern for popular sorting algorithms. given the method call WhichOne(list) it will return which sorting algorthim ran the fastest for that particular list.